 Below is a chart of how lenders and banks view your credit score.

-Another way your credit score influences your home buying options is the down payment requirement.
+Another way your credit score influences home buying options is with the down payment.
 If you want to put less than a 20-percent down payment on a house you’ll likely need a credit score above 700.